NBA Rumors: Klay Thompson ‘Perceived To Be A Level Below’ Durant, Leonard & Irving In Free Agency, Per ‘ESPN’

-Golden State Warriors shooting guard Klay Thompson has been the subject of various rumors and speculations since the start of the 2018-19 NBA season.
-Thompson is currently focused on helping the Warriors win their third consecutive NBA championship title, but when the season is over, he will be needing to make a tough decision regarding his NBA future.
+Golden State Warriors shooting guard Klay Thompson has been the subject of various rumors and speculation since the start of the 2018-19 NBA season.
+Thompson is currently focused on helping the Warriors win their third consecutive NBA title, but when the season is over, he will need to make a tough decision regarding his NBA future.

-Klay Thompson is expected to be one of the coveted superstars in the 2019 NBA free agency, especially when he and the Warriors won’t immediately come to an agreement next July.
+Klay Thompson is expected to be coveted in the 2019 NBA free agency, especially if he and the Warriors don’t immediately come to an agreement in July.
 However, according to Nick Friedell of ESPN, some people don’t see Thompson having the same value as other incoming free agent superstars like his teammate, Kevin Durant, Kawhi Leonard of the Toronto Raptors, and Kyrie Irving of the Boston Celtics.

 “His recent slump has given light to the fact that as a free-agent target, Thompson is perceived to be a level below Durant, Kawhi Leonard and Kyrie Irving this summer.
 He also brings with him less mystery, at least according to the ESPN Forecast panel.
 When polled earlier this season about where this year’s top free agents will land this summer, 91.7 percent of the experts projected Thompson’s return to the Warriors.
 By comparison, none of the other top targets — Durant, Leonard, Irving and Anthony Davis — were given better than a 53 percent shot of returning to their current teams.”